HenrikSamuelsson/c-coding-standard/year-2023-version/rule-006/rule-006.md

 ## Rationale

 In C language, subtraction between pointers expresses how many elements exist between the two elements pointed by each pointer, if each pointer points to a different array, the way the variables are laid out between them is implementation-dependent and the execution result is not guaranteed.
 This implies that subtraction between pointers is meaningful only when both pointers are pointing to elements in the same array.
-Therefore, before subtracting one pointer from another pointer, the programmer must ensure that both pointers are addressing elements of the same array
+Therefore, before subtracting one pointer from another pointer, the programmer must ensure that both pointers are addressing elements of the same array.

 ## Note